gracelang/language/spec.md

 ## Module and Dialect Scopes

-Moving out from module scope, Grace programs can access the following scopes:

-1. **module scope** containing all declarations at the top level of a module, and the nicknames introduced by `import` declarations.
+The **module scope** of a Grace module contains all declarations at the top level of the module, including the nicknames introduced by `import` declarations.

-<_apb: why aren't these just (confidential) defs in the module scope?
-Adding an extra scope here messes up the counting of outers_>
-<_kjx: sorry, fixed _>
+Surrounding the module scope is the

-3. **dialect scope** containing all public declarations at the top level of the module providing the dialect.
-That is, the public names at the top level of the dialect are treated as being in a scope surrounding that of the module being defined.
+**dialect scope**, which contains all public declarations at the top level of the module providing the dialect.
+That is, the public names at the top level of the dialect are treated as being in a scope surrounding that of any module written in that dialect.
-    <_apb: I thought that we exclude
-    confidential names, to allow a dialect to define, for example, helper methods that are not available to clients._> <_kjx: fixed _>

-Lexical lookup stops at the module's dialect scope: it does not extend to the surrounding dialect's scope (containing any nicknames introduced by imports in the module); nor to the scopes of e.g. any dialects used to implement the dialect module.
+Lexical lookup stops at the dialect scope: it does not extend to the scope surrounding the dialect (which would contain any other dialects used to implement the current dialect).

 This allows dialects to import modules, and to be defined via other (module-defining) dialects, without those other definitions polluting